DeannaCarina/CI-MP-1/README.md

 - Different browsers and devices?

 ## Functionality
-I tested the website using different focus groups divided by age:
+I tested the usability and intuitiveness of the website using different focus groups divided by age:
 <table>
     <tr>
         <th>Age Group</th>